arnaumanyosa/hypothesistask/README.md

   - highlight the part of the name on the list of users obtained
 - useFakeData hook:
   - use status (for loading animation)
-- check npm build is working
 - improve the indexes when using maps on JSX

-### Bugs
+## Bugs

-- As we use @ to tag users, this will give problems if user types an email, twitter user, etc
+- As `@` char is used to tag other users, this will give problems if user types an email, twitter user, etc
 - line breaks give problems